brunoamancio/IOTA-SC-HName-Generator/README.md

 They are used to be passed as argument to calls to other functions in the same smart contract and other smart contract functions and views.

+With this generator uses procedural macros so you can pre-generate your hashes (in compile-time) to ensure no calculations is necessary in runtime.

 The usage is very simple.
 For example, if your smart contract has the function below:

 `samplecontract.rs`